BobDeng1974/gio-device-driver/README.md

 ## REST API

 - POST /callbacks/readings: endpoint for device readings callbacks.
-Called by the Fog Node tools to notify a new reading produce by a connected device.
+Called by the Fog Node tools to notify new reading produce by a connected device.

     Example body: